THE-S-SAMI1317/THE-S-SAMI1317/README.md

 **Driven by Innovation, Powered by Code.**

-I am a first-year Computer Science Engineering student at AIUB with a perfect 4.00 CGPA.
+I am a first-year Computer Science Engineering student at AIUB.
 My journey is defined by a relentless curiosity for how things work under the hood.
 From low-level Java logic to high-level web architecture, I aim to build systems that matter.

 `Java Specialist` | `Problem Solver` | `Gamer`